zwoo-hq/bots-builder/README.md

 The `Reset` method is called when the bot state should reset.
 It is usually called after a game finished and a new game is about to start.

 Another crucial part of the development of zwoo bots is the `JsCard` class.
 The `JsCard` class is a abstraction on top of the different ways to represent cards in zwoo.
-It combines all in a single class, provides utility functions and allow a consistent way to interact with.
+It combines all in a single class, provides utility functions and allows a consistent way to interact with cards.

 ```typescript
 // you can create a new card like this